nick-merrill/Optimizer/README.md

 # The Birds and the Bees

-## Implementation of Cuckoo Search Algorithm and Particle Swarm Optimization as a project for Harvard's CS51 course.
+#### Implementation of Cuckoo Search Algorithm and Particle Swarm Optimization applied to the nurse scheduling problem as a project for Harvard's CS51 course.

 Collaborators: